tim77/awesome-icewm/README.md

 # awesome-icewm

-Themes, configs, tweaks and more for IceWM
+Various themes, configs, tweaks and more for IceWM.

+## ⚠️🏗 Work in progress